panzhaozhi/learngit/readme.txt

-no news is good nows!
+no news is good nows.
+new line ...